ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 >[!TIP]
 > Using `Vector3` shortcuts like `Vector3.up` or `Vector3.right` makes your code more readable and reduces mistakes when specifying directions manually.

+---
+## Create the `MoveTransform` Class
+Before we can get started moving GameObjects via code, we need to create a class that moves a GameObject by directly manipulating its **Transform** component.

+It’s important to clearly recognize the purpose of the class in its name, following proper naming conventions.
+Since this class is responsible for moving objects using the Transform system, we will name it: **`MoveTransform`**

+This name makes the purpose of the class explicit:

+- It indicates that the class is a behavior attached to a GameObject.
+- It differentiates it from future movement classes, like `MoveRigidbody`, which will use physics.

+By choosing clear and descriptive names, we make our code easier to understand, maintain, and extend.

+---

 ## Setting Object's Transfom
 GameObject's transform values can be set in the **Inspector Window** in the editor.
 More often than not, however, this transformation should be dynamic, through code.
 To do this, we need to reference the `transform` component and the property we want to manipulate, in this case `position`, followed by the value we want.